chanforge/C968_MegaGuide/2_requirements_checklist.md

-#PA Requirements

-## INTRODUCTION
+# ✅ PA Requirements Checklist ✅

+### Introduction

 Throughout your career in software design and development, you will be asked to create applications with various features and functionality based on business requirements.

 When a new system is developed, typically the process begins with a business analyst gathering and writing these business requirements, with the assistance of subject matter experts from the business.

 Then a system analyst works with several application team members and others to formulate a solution based on the requirements.

 As a developer, you would then create a design document from the solution and finally develop the system based on your design document.

 For this assessment, you will create a C# application using the solution statements provided in the requirements section.

 The skills you showcase in your completed application will be useful in responding to technical interview questions for future employment.
 This application may also be added to your portfolio to show to future employers.

 Your submission should include a zip file with all the necessary code files to compile, support, and run your application.

 *Note: The preferred integrated development environment (IDE) for this assignment is Visual Studio.
 If you choose to use another IDE, you must export your project into Visual Studio format for submission.*

 *Your submission should include a zip file with all the necessary code files to compile, support, and run your application.
 The zip file submission must also keep the project file and folder structure intact for the Visual Studio IDE.*

 ---

-## SCENARIO
+### Scenario

 You are working for a small manufacturing organization that has outgrown its current inventory system.
 They have been using a spreadsheet program to manually enter inventory additions, deletions, and other data from a paper-based system but would now like you to develop a more sophisticated inventory program.

 They have provided you with a mock-up of the user interface to use in the design and development of the system (see the attached “GUI Mock-Up”) and a class diagram to assist you in your work (see the attached “UML Class Diagram”).
 The organization also has specific business requirements that must be included as part of the application.
 A system analyst from your company created the solution statements outlined in the requirements section based on the manufacturing organization’s business requirements.
 You will use these solution statements to develop your application.

 ---

-## REQUIREMENTS
+### Requirements

 _Your submission must be your original work.
 No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
 An originality report is provided when you submit your task that can be used as a guide._

 _You must use the rubric to direct the creation of your submission because it provides detailed criteria that will be used to evaluate your work.
 Each requirement below may be evaluated by more than one rubric aspect.
 The rubric aspect titles may contain hyperlinks to relevant portions of the course._

 ---
+<a name="part1-ui-checklist"></a>

 ### I. User Interface